<< Forms | Performance Practices >>

 J.J.
 Quantz joined the court of Frederick the Great in Prussia in 1741 as a flutist, composer, and flute/composition teacher to Frederick the Great.

 Quantz also was a maker of flutes, and made an instrument for Frederick the Great during his time in court.
-The Dayton C. Miller collection at the Library of Congress includes the flute that Quantz made for and sold to Frederick the Great, along with the porcelain storage box and the receipt of sale.
+The Dayton C. Miller collection at the Library of Congress includes the flute that Quantz made for and sold to Frederick the Great, included several corps de rechange and the porcelain storage box and the receipt of sale.
 This flute is a 2-keyed instrument with several corps de rechange.

 Quantz was an innovator with the 2nd key on his flute, but the 2-keyed flute never did become very popular.
 Likely this is due to other innovations in keywork that occurred around the same time.
 Quantz also pioneered changes to a more tapered bore and elliptical embouchure hole to create a stronger sound.